Tour Description

 After Maniitsoq, continue north through Hamburger Sund to Kangaamiut.
 Kangaamiut's port is too small for the ship to dock, so passengers board a smaller boat from the ship to shore.

 After Kangaamiut (around noon), the ship sails in the open sea towards Greenland's second largest city, Sisimiut.
 Arrival at 19:00 hrs (7 pm) and departure at 21:00 hrs (9 pm).
 The ship’s guide offers a good city tour of Sisimiut.
+(Please be aware that departure and arrival times can differ during the season).

 This morning you cruise into Disko Bay.
 While the sun is still low you can say good morning to Aasiaat at 08:00 hrs (8 am), where a half-hour stop is scheduled.
 You can make a quick visit to the black church and perhaps the assembly house, where Danish artist Per Kirkeby's farewell gift to the city hangs.
 In the summer of 1969, the artist Per Kirkeby created 24 paintings which were hung in the assembly hall.
 The assembly hall is closed, but you can easily view the paintings by looking through the windows.